07 • 26 • 2020

 Your Guide to Reef Friendly Sunscreens

-An emerging concern among ocean scientists, stewards, and beachgoers is the impact that certain chemical sunscreens are having on the marine environment.
-This has led to bans on the sale and use of chemical sunscreens in states and island communities such as Hawaii, Key West and Aruba, and a proposed federal ban in all US National Marine Sanctuaries containing coral reefs.
-There has also been a surge in the production of “reef friendly” sunscreens – but what does that actually mean, and how safe are these alternative sunscreens to the marine environment?
+A big concern among ocean scientists and beachgoers is the impact that chemical sunscreens are having on the marine environment.
+This has led to bans on the sale and use of chemical sunscreens in states and island communities such as Hawaii, US Virgin Islands and Aruba, and a proposed federal ban in all US National Marine Sanctuaries containing coral reefs.
+The FDA has even recommended removing all chemical sunscreen ingredients from their list of “safe and effective” ingredients due to concerns about human health risks!
+As such, there has been a surge in the production of “reef friendly” sunscreens – but what does that actually mean, and how safe are these alternative sunscreens to the marine environment?

-As an alternative to sunscreen made with toxic chemicals, mineral-based sunscreen is often used as a “reef friendly” option.
+As an alternative to sunscreen made with chemicals toxic to fish, corals and other marine life, mineral-based sunscreen is often used as a “reef friendly” option.
 While mineral-based sunscreens are better for the marine environment than sunscreens with toxic chemicals, such as oxybenzone, octinoxate and octocrylene, there are still risks associated with their use.
 The most common active ingredients in mineral sunscreens are zinc oxide and titanium dioxide.

 How do I know if a sunscreen is “reef friendly”?

-Unfortunately the term “reef friendly” is not regulated, so you can’t always trust products with this description.
+BEWARE!
+Unfortunately the terms “reef friendly” and “reef safe” are not regulated, so you can’t always trust products with this description.
 It's important to actually check the “active ingredients” label on the back of your sunscreen or personal care product to ensure that reef-harming chemicals are not included.
 The size of minerals can also have an impact.
 Be sure to use micro-sized (or non-nano) mineral sunscreens to avoid nanoparticles, as these smaller particles can be toxic in high concentrations.

 Check the label!
 Make sure your sunscreen does not contain the following harmful substances on the HEL list: